BUS313 Strategic Performance Management

 - Good understanding of the most important elements of governance, management, control, different views on this and how these are interrelated

-- Have a thorough understanding of theories and methods related to assessment and choice of management concepts and systems
+- Have a thorough understanding of theories and methods related to assessment and choice of management concepts and systems, and main challenges regarding implementation of the strategy

 Skills the student will have after completing the course

-- Evaluate which management concepts and systems are best suited to different companies.
+- Evaluate which management concepts and systems are best suited to different companies and with regards to the context herby change drivers

-- Ability to analyze, compile and present fact-based and actionable management information based on insights.
+- Ability to analyse, assemble and present fact-based and actionable management information based on insights to make better decisions on an ongoing basis.

 General competence that the student will have after completing the course